KarelKubat/smartlog/README.md

 # Smartlog

 Smartlog is a package for Go to make setting up logging easier.
-Log statements can be processed locally (to `stdout` or a file) or sent remotely to a server over TCP or UDP for further handling.
+Log statements can be processed locally (to `stdout` or a file), made visible in a webpage, or sent remotely to a server over TCP or UDP for further handling.

 Smartlog contains all support code to embed such logging into your programs:

-- To embed client code into your programs that need to emit log messages
+- To embed client code into your programs that need to emit log messages,
-- To embed server code into a centralized server for further processing.
+- To embed server code into a centralized server for further processing,
+- ... though there is also a ready-to-use `smartlog-server` that should cover most usecases.

+> Smartlog tries to be smart in the following design choices:
+>
+> - Smartlog understands message types.
+When messages are generated faster then they can be handled, less important ones are dropped.
+More important ones are never dropped.
+> - Smartlog keeps the client code short and simple.
+You are encouraged to log to just one log destination to keep the overhead low; you don't want to slow down your program just because you add logging.
+If you want to fan out to multiple destinations, you're encouraged to forward messages a Smartlog server and to fan out from there.
+> - If you log to a file, Smartlog will just append to it and it will detect when the logfile disappears - have an external script manage log saving and rotating.
+That doesn't need to be part of the program code.

 ## Concepts
----

 ### Emitting messages from your Go program

 A program that wishes to provide some logging information uses a Smartlog client to emit messages.
 Smartlog supports several message types:

-- Debug messages, which are emitted when a debug level is exceeded.
+- Debug messages, which are emitted when a threshold is exceeded.
 You can sprinkle calls to `client.Debug(lev, msg)` with different levels in your program and then set an appropriate threshold to either have these emitted or suppressed.
-- Informational messages: `client.Info(msg)`
+- Informational messages: `client.Info(msg)`,
-- Warnings: `client.Warn(msg)`
+- Warnings: `client.Warn(msg)`,
 - Fatal errors: `client.Fatal(msg)` which also cause the program to exit.
 - There are corresponding `~f()` versions that accept a format string and arguments, a-la `fmt.Printf()` - e.g., `client.Warnf(format, ...args)`.

+*Philosphical intermezzo.*

-There are tons of discussions on what logging should be aimed at, what it should do, and especially what it should not do.
-Smartlog isn't as pure as the suggestions by [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) but instead chooses the following approach:
+*There are tons of discussions on what logging should be aimed at, what it should do, and especially what it should not do.
+Smartlog isn't as pure as the suggestions by [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) but instead chooses the following approach:*

-- Debug messages can be used during development and should be aimed at programmers.
+- *Debug messages can be used during development and should be aimed at programmers.
 You can leave them in the code; in production they can be turned into no-ops by choosing an appropriate level.
-Or, if needed, you can turn up the level and see what's going on.
+Or, if needed, you can turn up the level and see what's going on.*
-- Informational messages are aimed at users in order to provide relevant (business) data, like "your bank balance looks great today".
+- *Informational messages are aimed at users in order to provide relevant (business) data, like "your bank balance looks great today".*
-- Warnings are just informational messages that should stand out, like "your bank balance is dangerously low".
-They don't fix anything; the dangerous situation still needs to be handled by your program.
+- *Warnings are just informational messages that should stand out, like "your bank balance is dangerously low".
+They don't fix anything; the dangerous situation still needs to be handled by your program.*
-- Fatals should not be used, except in the simplest of programs where it's ok to `exit(1)` and to abandon all running threads, pending file writes, etc..
-Programs that need cleanups should just issue a warning, and let the appropriate error bubble up to `main()` for handling.
+- *Fatals should not be used, except in the simplest of programs where it's ok to `exit(1)` and to abandon all running threads, pending file writes, etc..
+Programs that need cleanups should just issue a warning, and let the appropriate error bubble up to `main()` for handling.*

 Smartlog servers have a queue for incoming messages.
 When this queue fills up (i.e., messages are received faster than they are handled) then debug messages are discarded first.
 If the queue still fills up, informational messages are discarded.
 Received arnings and fatals are never discarded.